-We have a BIG problem when it comes to diversity and inclusion: the human mind.
+We have a BIG problem when it comes to unconscious bias: the human mind.

 Yes, believe it or not, every human mind is biased, whether it is the mind of the Dalai Lama or Donald Trump.

-Meaning every human mind forms opinions and judgments based on past experiences, based on hearsay, based on the culmination of influences it has been exposed to over time.
+Meaning every human mind forms opinions and judgments based on a combination of past experiences, hearsay, and influences it has been exposed to over time.

-We have evolved this way for our survival, in fact – by being able to retrieve our memories and categorize things as “good” and “bad”, we protect ourselves from known dangers and sources of pain.
+There is nothing intrinsically wrong with bias.
+We have evolved this way for our survival and protection, in fact – by being able to retrieve our memories and categorize things as “good” and “bad“, we protect ourselves from known dangers and sources of pain.

-In this fast-paced, competitive society we live in, however, it can be very convenient to be able to categorize people in this way.
-Because complexity takes time and effort, that perhaps we simply don’t believe we have.
+In this fast-paced, competitive, and stressful society we live in, it’s often convenient to be able to categorize things in this way.
+Especially because complexity takes time and effort.
 So judgment seems to serve our need to make quick decisions, be as productive as possible, and get things done.

 But as much as we may try, we cannot exactly wipe our brains clean like a slate.
 We can’t erase our past experiences and memories(without some serious hypnosis and brainwashing, maybe).
 So what to do?

 ACCEPTANCE.
 The first step is to accept that you are biased.
 You can stop feeling guilty about it.
 After all, bias is a part of the human experience.
 As I said, it is our natural, primal instinct to form judgments in order to keep ourselves physically and psychologically “safe.”